chibondking/wt2p_lp100a/README.md

 ### On Linux/OSX:

-Start from the command line or create a link that passes in the correct parameters (com/serial port and latest firmware flag)
+Start from the command line or create a link that passes in the correct parameters (com/serial port and latest firmware flag).

+i.e. if you are using an usb-serial adapter:

+`java -jar WT2P-LP100A.jar /dev/ttyUSB1 <LATEST_LP_100_FIRMWARE>`

+You must use either sudo (not recommended) or give your serial/usb serial ports read-write access to your user.

 ### Running